Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

 They also have one of the most comprehensive study suites from what I can see, despite some people suggesting otherwise.

-ISSA loses out when it comes to price, as well as the fact that ISSA is notoriously easy to pass according to candidates.
+According to candidates, ISSA loses out when it comes to price, as well as the fact that ISSA is notoriously easy to pass.

 This low entry barrier to certification is seen by many as a reduction in quality.

-However, ISSA trainers are amongst some of the most skilled, revered, and successful in the game.
+However, ISSA trainers are among the most skilled, revered, and successful in the game.

 That’s an 8 out of 10 from me.